WALT WHITMAN, SOLDIERS' MISSIONARY

 engravingsmall.jpg

 Walt Whitman had never dressed a wound, never heard a shot fired in anger.
-His brother had enlisted but Whitman, though still trim and energetic, refused.
+His brother had enlisted in the Union army, but Whitman, though still trim and energetic, refused.
 “Could there be anything more shocking and incongruous than Whitman killing people?" a friend noted.
 "One would as soon expect Jesus Christ to go to war."
-But if he could not fight, he could share himself, his empathy, his hope.
+But if he could not fight, Whitman would share himself, his empathy, his hope.
 He might not save a single life, but Walt Whitman would humanize the inhuman slaughter of war.

 Whitman had left his “New York stagnation” to search for his brother, George, wounded at Fredericksburg.
 Roaming DC hospitals, he saw “the greatest suffering I ever experienced in my life.”
 After finding George in Virginia, Whitman knew he could not turn away from the ongoing human catastrophe.
 Returning to Washington, he got a room, a part-time job, and permission from one of many relief associations.
 Then, signing his notebook “Walt Whitman — Soldiers’ Missionary,” he descended into living hell.